MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/certificatestore-csp.md

 Supported operations are Add, Get, Delete, and Replace.

+> [!NOTE]
-> **Note**   When you set the renewal schedule over SyncML DM commands to ROBOSupport, RenewalPeriod, and RetryInterval, you must wrap them in Atomic commands.
+> When you set the renewal schedule over SyncML DM commands to ROBOSupport, RenewalPeriod, and RetryInterval, you must wrap them in Atomic commands.